-How Bad Is Your Bunion?
+How Bad is Your Bunion?

-So here’s the first thing you should know: bunions are progressive deformities that only ever stagnate or get worse over time—never better—so getting your pain under control as soon as possible should be your highest priority.
+Bunions are progressive deformities that only ever stagnate or get worse over time—never better—so getting your pain under control as soon as possible should be your highest priority.

-That’s because, the further along your bunion has progressed, the fewer good options you’ll have left to manage or relieve your pain.
+That’s because the further along your bunion has progressed, the fewer good options you’ll have left to manage or relieve your pain.
 By the time the bunion becomes large and the pain is intense and occurring daily, the “window” on conservative treatment options may already be closed.

 In other words, the severity of your bunion determines what pain relief options we’ll be able to recommend for you.

+If you believe you have a bunion, don’t wait and hope it goes away on its own.
+The most impactful step you can take is to address the symptoms head-on.
 Our goal is always to enable you to manage your pain and pursue your daily activities and hobbies as long as possible without surgery.
 Depending on the stage your bunion is in, we may be able to recommend some or all of the following options:

 We know … this isn’t exactly what you wanted to hear.
 But there are a few things you should know.

 First, bunion surgery is highly successful on average.
-It’s a procedure we perform literally every week in our office, and the vast majority (over 90 percent) of patients are highly satisfied with the long-term results.
+It’s a procedure we perform every week in our office, and the vast majority (over 90 percent) of patients are highly satisfied with the long-term results.

 Second, the downtime may be easier than you think.
 Now, certainly, everyone responds a little differently to the procedure.
 But it’s not at all unusual for some patients to be back to walking and bearing weight (with a surgical shoe) within a few days of the surgery—some even the same day.
-Full recovery can be as quick as 2 weeks or as long as about 8, depending on a number of factors, with perhaps some moderate pain or swelling persisting for a few more months.
+Full recovery can be as quick as 2 weeks or as long as about 8, depending on several factors, with perhaps some moderate pain or swelling persisting for a few more months.

 If you start to notice a bunion forming at the base of your big toe—regardless of whether your symptoms are mild, extreme, or nonexistent—please call our office immediately for a full examination and treatment options.
-You can schedule with us in McPherson, Lindsborg, or Hillsboro by dialing (620) 241-3313 today.
-Or simply fill out our online contact form and a member of our staff will reach out to you.
+The earlier you get a bunion evaluated, the more options you have for treating it.